How will you benefit from this network?

 Care home managers have a critical role and perspective to shape whole-systems thinking and planning.
 This is your opportunity to influence and be heard.

 For housing professionals

 Housing has often been overlooked in the ‘integration agenda’ and yet the relationship between housing, health and social care has a huge impact on people living in supported or registered housing.
-This is your chance to understand the perspectives of colleagues in health and social care and bring your perspective to the change agenda.
+This is your chance to understand the perspectives of colleagues in both public and private health and social care sectors and bring your perspective to the change agenda.

 For health professionals

 Delivering the NHS five year forward view requires the NHS to provide more support for frail older people living in care homes.
-Further, the NHS needs to work with care homes, housing and social care to help ease the myriad demands and relieve the pressures on hospital beds.
+Further, the NHS needs to work with care homes, housing and social care services to help ease the demands and relieve the pressures on hospital beds.
 This network will provide you with the opportunity to explore new approaches and consider what these could mean for you.

-Six localities are invited to join a learning network which will offer four one-day meetings, starting in June 2018.
-Each locality can bring a group of up to five partners from across health, care homes, housing and social care perspectives to the network to support and learn from each other.
+Six localities will be invited to join the learning network which will offer four one-day meetings, starting in January 2020.
+Each locality can bring a group of up to five partners from across care homes, housing, health and social care to the network to support and learn from each other.
 Each meeting will give your group the opportunity to work on a live project together, develop collaborative leadership skills, as well as hearing from specialist speakers.